Got a Question??

 Our monthly fees start from £15 per month depending on how many days and hours they train a week.

 When and how do I pay fees?

-These are paid before the 7th of every month into the club bank account.
+These are paid on the 1st of each month, and no later than the 7th of every month into the club bank account.
+Any payments made after this date that are not authorised will have a late payment charge of £5 added to your account.
 Details of our bank account can be found on the bottom of our emails, club notice board and on day one of attending class.

 What happens if my gymnast starts half way through the month?